Rice bowls get a new twist by using delicious Korean flavors. Add some lettuce leaves so you can make fun lettuce wraps from your bowls at the table!

 - Cook the rice according to package instructions.
 When done, fluff with a fork and cover to keep warm until ready to serve.

-- Meanwhile, into a 13×9″ cake pan measure the soy sauce, 1/4 cup of the olive oil, red wine vinegar, brown sugar, and fish sauce.
+- Meanwhile, into a 13×9″ cake pan measure the soy sauce, 1/4 cup of the cooking oil, vinegar, brown sugar, and fish sauce.
 Whisk with a fork until brown sugar is mostly dissolved.

-- Into a small bowl pour 1/4 cup of the soy sauce mixture.
-Into the bowl add the gochujang.
-Stir to mix and then set aside until ready to serve.
+- Into a small bowl, pour 1/4 cup of the soy sauce mixture.
+Add the gochujang to the bowl.
+Stir to mix and then set aside until ready to serve this as a dipping sauce.

 - Into the cake pan with the remaining soy sauce mixture, add the beef strips.
 Toss to coat and set aside.

 - To serve, get out 6 soup bowls.
 Line half of each soup bowl with 3 leaves of lettuce.
 Line the other half of each bowl with some rice.
-Top rice with beef, broccoli and mushrooms.
-Sprinkled with green onion and sesame seeds.
+Top rice with beef, broccoli, and mushrooms.
+Sprinkle with green onion and sesame seeds.
 Serve with the gochujang dipping sauce.